Leonora Christina Skov

 In April 2021 came the follow-up novel "Hvis vi ikke taler om det" (In English: If we do not talk about it).
 Herein is an account of the situation at the photographer's, where the confirmation photo is to be taken.
 The picture is also on Leonora Christina Skov's Instagram profile, where you can see more pictures from her childhood and follow her life now.
 On social media, she reaches a large audience and helps to create visibility about LGBTI+.

-The picture is part of the photo exhibition, “The Camera and Us”, which opens in The Black Diamond in the autumn of 2021.
+The picture is part of the photo exhibition, “The Camera and Us”, which opened in The Black Diamond during autumn of 2021.
 The picture is located in the section that deals with family photography.